Best cafes in Singapore sorted by neighbourhood

 Anna’s Sourdough Review: Handmade Sourdough Pasta, Crab Pizza And More In Punggol

-Check out our Cafe Gyoen feature.
+Check out our Joji’s Diner review.

 Website

-Cafe Gyoen is not a halal-certified eatery.
+Joji’s Diner is not a halal-certified eatery.

 59. Well Collective

-Punggol dwellers know Northshore Plaza is chock full of food gems, including Well Collective, a French-Japanese cafe that’s also pet-friendly.
+Punggol dwellers know Northshore Plaza is chock-full of food gems, including Well Collective, a French-Japanese cafe that’s also pet-friendly.
 The interiors are beautiful, with mid-century modern elements throughout.
 The cafe is also work-friendly, with power points available.

 The menu combines healthy eats, from acai bowls to vegetarian dishes, to heartier brunch dishes.
 Madame’s Truffled Egg Croissant ($19++) is our recommendation: it stars a buttery croissant packed with creamy scrambled eggs, Emmental cheese, and shavings of black truffle.